oeggy03/tp/docs/UserGuide.md

 * The search is case-insensitive, e.g. `apple` will match `Apple`.
     * Partial keywords are not supported, e.g. `Ap` will not match `Apple`.
 * Only the name and tags are searched.
-* Persons matching at least one of the keywords and tags will be returned (i.e. OR search).
+* Companies matching at least one of the keywords and tags will be returned (i.e. OR search).

 Example
 * `find c n/Apple t/tech` returns `Apple`: